 The spicy, herbal aroma of marjoram is traditionally believed to have emotional aromatherapy benefits similar to lavender.
 Sometimes referred to as the “herb of happiness,” marjoram contains a number of therapeutic properties [source].

-It pairs well with Roman chamomile to make a sleep-inducing bath blend.
+It pairs well with Roman chamomile for a sleep-inducing bath blend.

 Diffuse this combination of essential oils: